Claire-Potter/Updated-Redeployment-Process/README.md

 # Acknowledgments

 A huge thank you to my mentor Brian Macharia.
 The guidance and advice that you have provided has been invaluable.

+Thank you so much to the Code Institute Tutoring Team as well as the Code Development Team who created a new Python Repository Template for me to utilise to deploy my site.
+I greatly appreciate your fantastic support.

 Thank you to Code Institute for providing such well-thought out and put together course material and for the constant guidance and advice provided through Slack.